mrcavalcanti/mosaicoo/contribute/developer-guide.md

 yarn e2e:dev
 ```

-## Configure Grafana for development
+## Configure Mosaicoo for development

 The default configuration, `defaults.ini`, is located in the `conf` directory.